Co-location Study Convinces Government Agency to Invest in Sensor-Based Monitoring

 Connecticut has some of the worst air quality on the East Coast and is declared “non-attainment” by the EPA for ground-level ozone.
 When emissions of nitrogen oxide (NOx) and volatile organic compounds (VOCs) from cars, industry, and other sources, combine in the hot summer sun they form ozone, a component of smog, which can cause or worsen respiratory illnesses like asthma.

 Connecticut has the nickname “America’s Tailpipe” since much of the air pollution originates outside of the state.
-This is because the northeast, also known as the Ozone Transport Region, is on the receiving end of wind patterns that carry emissions from coal-burning power plants, vehicles and other sources from states in the south and Midwest.
+This is because the northeast, also known as the Ozone Transport Region, is on the receiving end of wind patterns that carry emissions from coal-burning power plants, vehicles, and other sources from states in the south and Midwest.

-To validate performance of the AQM 65, DEEP conducted a four-month co-location study at an EPA-approved ambient air monitoring site at McAuliffe Park, East Hartford.
+To validate performance of the AQM 65, DEEP conducted a four-month colocation study at an EPA-approved ambient air monitoring site at McAuliffe Park, East Hartford (pictured below).
 This multi-pollutant monitoring station integrates Federal Reference Methods (FRM) and Federal Equivalent Method (FEM) continuous analyzers which are calibrated daily.
 The AQM 65 was configured to measure PM2.5, NO2 and ozone, and installed on the station roof.
 To avoid differences between calibration standards the AQM 65 was calibrated using one week’s data from the reference station.
 No other calibration adjustments were applied to the AQM 65 for the duration of the trial.
 The study correlated data from the EPA station to assess the AQM 65 for accuracy, reliability, and fitness for purpose in local environmental conditions.

-Despite no calibrations after the initial installation the AQM 65 showed a high degree of correlation with the FRM and FEM analyzers and low rates of long term drift for all measurements.
+Despite no calibrations after the initial installation, the AQM 65 showed a high degree of correlation with the FRM and FEM analyzers and low rates of long-term drift for all measurements.
 The coefficient of determination (r2) calculated at 1-hour averages over four months were PM2.5 (r² = 0.92), NO2 (r² = 0.87) and ozone (r² = 0.93).
 The AQM 65 achieved a data capture rate of 99% which exceeded the capture rates of the reference station.
 For the full study report contact Aeroqual.

 DEEP environmental analysts in the Ambient Air Monitoring Group were impressed with how closely data from the AQM 65 trended with data from the much costlier EPA reference station.
 They also found the Aeroqual software intuitive to use and offered a powerful suite of tools.
-As a result of the positive evaluation Connecticut DEEP has purchased an AQM 65 station for special purpose monitoring for deployment during the 2018 summer ozone monitoring campaign.
+As a result of the positive evaluation, Connecticut DEEP has purchased an AQM 65 station for special purpose monitoring for deployment during the 2018 summer ozone monitoring campaign.